iamsayan/wp-last-modified-info/README.md

 This plugin automatically inserts last modified or updated info on your WordPress posts (including custom post types) and pages.
 It is possible to use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages for manual insert.
 This plugin also adds 'dateModified' schema markup in WordPress posts automatically and it is used to tell the last modified date & time of a post or a page to various search engines like Google, Bing etc.

 * Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
-You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after the content.
+* You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after the content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
-* Inserts 'dateModified' schema markup to your WordPress posts automatically.
+* Inserts ‘dateModified’ schema markup to your WordPress posts automatically.
-* Allows you to display last modified info on all post types column and publish meta box in the dashboard with author name.
+* Allows you to display last modified info on all post types column and publish meta box in the dashboard with the author name.
 * Allows you to sort posts/pages in last updated/modified date time order.
-* Allows you to display last modified info on your post as human readable format i.e. Days/weeks/months/years ago.
+* Allows you to display last modified info on your post as human readable format, i.e. Days/weeks/months/years ago.
 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * Allows you to display last modified author info in posts, pages.
 * Allows you to add last modified timestamp in post/page's custom field.
-* Allows you to edit last modified date and time from post edit screen and quict edit screen also.
+* Allows you to edit last modified date and time from the post edit screen and quick edit screen also.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * And you can customize all and everything.